 Open race dogs when first trialed at a new track in preparation for a forthcoming event may occasionally alter their natural racing line.
 The trainer may then decide to ask the 'racing manager' to change their dog's seeding position.
 This will only be granted when it is genuinely believed the dog would perform better if allowed to start future races from a different trap position.
 I believe the general reasoning behind this is based purely in the 'interests of safety' as overall it promotes cleaner trouble free greyhound racing and thus encourages dogs to perform to their maximum capabilities.

-Alternatively in America, Australia and New Zealand there is no race seeding! any runner can be drawn in any post position, no preferences are given and therefore "the luck of the box draw" will always play a leading role in determining results and is an important factor to take into consideration!
+Alternatively in America, Australia and New Zealand there is no race seeding! any runner can be drawn in any post position, no preferences are given and therefore "the luck of the box draw" plays a leading role in determining results and is always an important factor to take into consideration!

 I suggest when using the PREDICTOR that you first conduct your own private trials in order to see how different 'trap positions' affect performances.
 Please note: The option to trial dogs and then 'RACE AGAIN' is only fully functional in the Full Registered Version.

-It is generally thought when betting on races, that any dog drawn next to a 'vacant trap' has a "good draw" as theoretically with more 'racing room' they've a better chance of starting well in the early stages!
-Although, this will always depend on the 'individual make-up' of each particular race!
+It is generally thought when betting on dog races, that any runner drawn next to a 'vacant trap' has a "good draw" as theoretically with more 'racing room' they've a better chance of starting well in the early stages!
+Although, this always depends on the particular 'make-up' of each individual race!

 Now enter Runner or Vacant.

-Since world governing bodies have their own respective colour code of dog jackets, rugs and blankets, there can often be a confusion identifying the runners when watching dog races on television or viewing via the Internet.
-This will exist until all greyhound jacket colours are one-day unified!
+Since world governing bodies have their own respective colour code of dog jackets, rugs or blankets, there can often be a confusion identifying the runners when watching on television or viewing via the Internet.
+This will exist until all greyhound jacket colours are perhaps one-day unified!

-Here at Greyhound Predictor we found ourselves choosing our own race colours and wishing to appeal to all 'racing fans worldwide' we decided the following colours would hopefully be considered a fair choice:
+Here at Greyhound Predictor we found ourselves choosing our own greyhound colours and wishing to appeal to all 'fans worldwide' we decided that the following colours would hopefully be considered a fair choice: